jxhou/ContentExplorer/design docs/Router.md

 Ref 17 outlines another manual lazy loading module using SystemJsNgModuleLoader, which could be used as my own method of lazy loading module.
 Then expose its setting's page from there.
 More details in DynamicContent.md.

-Ref 18 propose a best solution for (Ref 15) the availability of entry components defined in a lazy loaded module so far, along with github project os sample implementation.
+Ref 18 propose the best solution for (Ref 15) the availability of entry components defined in a lazy loaded module so far, along with github project os sample implementation.
 This solution monkey patch root ComponentFactoryResolver to search component factories in lazy loaded local ComponentFactoryResolvers as well, which is transparent to any dynamic component creation.
 With the patched root ComponentFactoryResolver, any module in the app can dynamically create a component from any module including lazy loaded module magically.

 Below is a brief description about the solution from the author, Jon Rimmer: